aseek-org/aseek/.workbuddy/memory/MEMORY.md

 - **Write memory notes in English.** All workspace memory files (daily logs and this file) are kept in English, regardless of the language used in conversation.
 (Requested by the user on 2026-09-10.)
+- Docs are written in English too (README rewritten to English on 2026-09-10).
+- README comes in two files: `README.md` (English, default) and `README.zh-CN.md` (Chinese), each linking to the other at the top.
+Keep both in sync when content changes.
 - Code comments in this project are in English.
 - Site copy lives in the `I18N` dictionary in `assets/js/main.js`; the static content in `index.html` mirrors `I18N.en`.
 Any change to one must be mirrored in the other.